Azure-Samples/active-directory-verifiable-credentials-dotnet/1-asp-net-core-api-idtokenhint/AppCreationScripts/README.md

 .\Configure.ps1 -ClientCertificate -ClientSecret
 ```

-If you use the `-ClientCertificate` option, on Windows, the script will create a self-signed certificate in the certificate store under Personal\Certificates with the subject `CN=vcaspnetcoresample`.
+If you use the `-ClientCertificate` option, on Windows, the script will create a self-signed certificate in the user certificate store under Personal\Certificates with the subject `CN=vcaspnetcoresample`.
 On Mac/Linux, the self-signed certificate will be three files named appaadcert.pem, appaadcert.csr and addaadcert.csr.
 The `Cleanup.ps1` script will remove the certificate from the certificate store on Windows and delete the files on Mac/Linux.

 #### Option 4 - Cleanup